Canarium odontophyllum

-Canarium odontophyllum is a fruit-bearing tree of the genus Canarium in the family Burseraceae.
-It is a native of Borneo, where it is locally known as dabai in Sarawak and kembayau in Sabah and Brunei.
+Canarium odontophyllum, also referred to as the Borneo olive, is a fruit-bearing tree of the genus Canarium in the family Burseraceae.
+Native to Borneo, where it is locally known as dabai in Sarawak and kembayau in Sabah and Brunei.
 Its fruit is a prized seasonal delicacy in Sarawak, which earned the fruit a dedicated festival - Pesta Dabai - which is held annually since 2018 in Song, Sarawak.

 Description

 The tree grows up to a height of 40 to 50 meters.
 The fruit outer skin is glossy black colour while the flesh is yellow with an elongated seed.
 Being in the same genus as the Pili nut (Canarium ovatum) the seeds are also edible, and similar to almonds or pistachios.

 Cultivation

 The tree is dioecious – the seedlings can be male, or hermaphrodite.
 Successful cultivation can be achieved through budding or grafting.
 Mr Harry Munjan, a former senior assistant Agriculture Department officer was the first to have been successful in cultivating the tree through budding back in the 2000s.
 He also introduced the new clones, ‘Laja’ and ‘Lulong’, in his own farm in Sri Aman, Sarawak.